starkdmi/BrightXDR/README.md

 |<img src="https://user-images.githubusercontent.com/21260939/228224887-3da133cf-8495-4c90-ac3d-536ba51a4f53.jpg" alt="Screenshot" width="400">|<img src="https://user-images.githubusercontent.com/21260939/228225471-c4d97fcf-30e1-470d-9f18-f10768cb2a58.jpg" alt="Screenshot2" width="400">|

 ## Requirements
-Possible supported devices: Apple MacBook Pro with 14 or 16 inches and Apple Pro Display XDR.
+Supported devices: Apple MacBook Pro with 14 or 16 inches and Apple Pro Display XDR.

 ## TODO
-- __Calibrate output colors__ - The current implementation uses a white ultra-bright color with an alpha of 0.5 overlaying the display pixels, which can lead to color inaccuracy and brightness losses.
 - __Fullscreen & System-wide__ - The app currently works on a selected part of the display only.
 It needs to be extended to support fullscreen and system-wide overlay.
+- __Forward touches__ - Pass all touches/events through a window.
 - __Performance__ - The app needs to be optimized for better performance and to reduce resource usage.

 ## Literature